Rahemur Rahman

-Rahemur Rahman (born 1990). is a British-Bengali artist and fashion designer known for his significant contributions to the British-Bengali diaspora and innovative use of traditional Bengali block printing techniques through his eponymous menswear label.
-Rahman is known for his focus on sustainable and ethically produced garments and is the first Bangladeshi fashion designer in history to showcase their work at London Fashion Week.
+Rahemur Rahman (born 1990) is a British-Bengali artist and fashion designer known for his significant contributions to the British-Bengali diaspora and innovative use of traditional Bengali block printing techniques through his eponymous menswear label.
+Rahman is known for his focus on sustainable and ethically produced garments and is the first Bangladeshi fashion designer in history to showcase his or her work at London Fashion Week.

 Early life

 Rahman was born and raised in Tower Hamlets, London.
 Rahman's father worked as a tailor in the rag trade, the immigrant-run clothing manufacturing business that provides cheap labour for the fashion industry.
 Rahman's work is heavily influenced by his Bengali heritage and the city in which he grew up.

 Career

 Rahman graduated from Central Saint Martins School of Art & Design, London, alongside fellow London-based designers Richard Malone and A Sai Ta.
-In 2019, he presented his first London Fashion Week collection entitled 'For the people who dream in colour' that aimed to reinterpret and re-tell stories of South Asian identity.
+In 2019, he presented his first London Fashion Week collection entitled “For the people who dream in colour”; it aimed to reinterpret and re-tell stories of South Asian identity.
 Drawing inspiration from his family's photographs, his father's love of traditional British tailoring, and his mother's love of clothing from her homeland, Rahman's collection blended Western and South Asian elements, reflecting the cultural duality of his own family and their connection to the rag trade.

 Rahman drew inspiration from 1990s family photos for his colour palette and used natural dyes and traditional Bangladeshi printing techniques, inspired by the Khadi prints found in the V&A, to create his garments.
 The clothing, made from cotton, wool, and silk, was tailored with attention to detail, featuring shirts and jackets with a graceful taper at the armpit.
 Block prints were created in collaboration with artisans at Aranya, a fairtrade enterprise in Dhaka, Bangladesh using natural dyes.

 Rahman included South Asian representation in the presentation of his collection.
 He held the event at Brady Arts and Community Centre where he regularly teaches and exclusively featured South Asian models.
 His aim was to include a diverse range of backgrounds within the South Asian community, including Sikh, Muslim, Hindu, Indian, Pakistani, and Bangladeshi individuals, and stressed the importance of recognising the distinct cultural differences within the community.

-In 2020, he showcased his second collection 'Children of the rag trade', dedicating the collection to his father who worked as a tailor in the rag trade.
-One suit from this collection was acquired by the Victoria and Albert Museum in London for their 'Fashioning Masculinities' 2022 exhibition, making Rahman the first British-Bengali fashion designer in history to have their work featured in a V&A exhibition.
+In 2020, he showcased his second collection, “Children of the rag trade”, dedicating the collection to his father, who worked as a tailor in the rag trade.
+One suit from this collection was acquired by the Victoria and Albert Museum in London for their Fashioning Masculinities 2022 exhibition, making Rahman the first British-Bengali fashion designer in history to have his or her work featured in a V&A exhibition.